-Students with a bachelor’s degree and have completed the required prerequisites for the MS in Athletic Training Program may make application to the program.
-Contact Program Director for required documents.
+Students with a bachelor’s degree and that have completed the required prerequisites for the MS in Athletic Training Program may make application to the program.

 - Two letters of recommendation; one from a certified Athletic Trainer and one from an academic instructor.

 - 50 observation hours with a certified and state credentialed Athletic Trainer.

 - Completion of an undergraduate degree by the time the candidate will start the MS in AT.

 Full Admission-Student has met all the above-noted criteria and has completed a Baccalaureate degree; Students applying in the Junior or final year of undergraduate education with courses in progress will receive notification of full admission with the understanding that the above-noted criteria will be met upon completion of the Junior year or undergraduate education.